Descent098/Diffie-Hellman/README.md

 ### 1. Background

 It's useful to mention that the Diffie-Hellman key exchange is **not** an encryption protocol, in and of itself.
 It is used for generating a **common secret** which can be used with another form of encryption to encrypt and decrypt traffic.
 In other words it tells both people what the 'key' to the lock should look like, but not how to lock the information itself.
+The idea being each person can exchange a public key (that even Eve knows) and end up with the same 'private key' or shared/common secret.

 The exchange relies on a somewhat complicated principle of [moduli](https://en.wikipedia.org/wiki/Modulo_operation) (the remainder of a division).
 If you are interested in proofs of why this works you can take a look at [Fermatt's Little Theorem](https://en.wikipedia.org/wiki/Fermat's_little_theorem) & the Wikipedia page on [Diffie-Hellman]([https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange)) for details.
 The important things to know that make this protocol work are:

-1. Each party (alice and bob) needs to generate their own secret (a number)
+1. Each party (Alice and Bob) needs to generate their own secret (a number)

 2. If the same set of procedures is done on two secrets they can generate a third 'common' secret